-Hamish Macdonald comes from Jindabyne in country NSW.
+Hamish Macdonald is an award-winning broadcaster and international affairs correspondent.
 He began his media career in regional radio and television before embarking on an international broadcasting career, first with UK’s Channel 4 News, then Al-Jazeera English, before joining America’s ABC as International Affairs Correspondent.

-Hamish has covered conflicts in Afghanistan, Iraq, Libya and Ukraine, the nuclear disaster in Japan, uprisings in Hong Kong and Egypt, the London bombings, and the rise of ISIS.
-He recently hosted the ABC’s coverage of Australia’s bushfire crisis on location in the affected areas.
+Hamish has covered conflicts in Afghanistan, Iraq, Libya and Ukraine, the nuclear disaster in Japan, uprisings in Hong Kong and Egypt, the London bombings, the rise of ISIS and reported from the field during Australia’s 2020 bushfire crisis.
+He most recently hosted the ABC’s Reef Live event and the live broadcast of the Australian of the Year announcement.